 - Consider how the cover art will look as merch

 One of your main priorities is getting this aspect done to the highest of standards.

-When you execute your cover art to the highest degree, then you’re setting the mood, theme, and vibe to the project.
+When you execute your cover art to the highest degree, then you’re setting the mood, theme, and vibe of the project.

 Most people select a track based on how compatible the title and art are compatible with them.

 When your potential listener sees the song on a streaming platform...